viktor-nikolov/lwIP-file-via-socket/README.md

 # "File via socket" for lwIP
 This repository provides a C++ ostream class (client) and a Python script (server) for writing a file on a remote system via an IP socket connection.
-My primary motivation for creating this was the abiliity to upload extensive debug data (e.g., data from an ADC) from a standalone application running in [FreeRTOS](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842141/FreeRTOS) on AMD [Xilinx Zynq](https://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html) SoC (FreeRTOS uses the [lwIP](https://savannah.nongnu.org/projects/lwip/) stack).
+My primary motivation for creating this was the abiliity to upload extensive debug data (e.g., data from an ADC) from an application running in [FreeRTOS](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842141/FreeRTOS) on AMD [Xilinx Zynq](https://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html) SoC (FreeRTOS uses the [lwIP](https://savannah.nongnu.org/projects/lwip/) stack).
 Nevertheless, the C++ class works also on Windows and Linux.

 For example, when you start the server like this